 - Foster or Adoptive Homes: Criminal History Requirements (PDF)

-- Adding Penal Code §43.021, Solicitation of Prostitution, to all three charts;
+- Adding Penal Code §32.51, Fraudulent Use or Possession of Identifying Information, in all three charts;

-- Changing the response for the felony level offense to Penal Code §43.262, Possession or Promotion of Lewd Visual Material Depicting Child, to all three charts;
+- Changing the response for the felony and misdemeanor level offenses to Penal Code §43.02, Prostitution, so that it is a Risk Evaluation in all three charts;

 Texas Administrative Code